MiguelRodo/Template24STA5069Z/README.md

 - `previous-work`: Folder that contains the topic-ideas and project-proposal files.
 - `presentation`: Folder with the presentation slides.
   - If your presentation slides are online, you can put a link to the slides in a README.md file in the presentation folder.
+    - GitHub can host one for free via GitHub Pages.
+Google for details.

 Points for reproducibility + organization will be based on the reproducibility of the written report and the organization of the project GitHub repo.
 The repo should be neatly organized as described above, there should be no extraneous files, all text in the README should be easily readable.